 Not only can using lube increase your pleasure, but it can also encourage safer sex.
 By using lube, you are reducing the friction that can lead to a condom breaking.
 Using lubricants with condoms can also make the sexual experience more pleasurable and fun.
 Many condoms are covered with some sort of lubricant but you can add some lubricant to the penis before you put on the condom as well as outside the vagina or anus.

-Lube is an amazing slippery aid that people grab in dry situations down there and needing a quick fix or when they want to take their orgasms up a notch.
+Lube is an amazing slippery aid that people grab in dry situations down there and need a quick fix or when they want to take their orgasms up a notch.
 As a result, most tend to grab the DIY option.

 Gynecologists warn that those substitutes could contain some allergens, interfere with condoms, or even deteriorate your skin.
 Here are some of the lube substitutes that you should absolutely avoid.